 Because someone may be seeing your proposal for the first time, it is important that it be complete.
 There should be no unanswered questions or unexplained terms and conditions, etc.

-It’s important that your proposal contain no new information and no surprises for your prospect.
+It’s important that your proposal contains no new information and no surprises for your prospect.
 The proposal should capture the essence of your discussions with the prospect, your understanding of their situation, and confirmation of your proposed solution or offering.

 It is appropriate to include supporting collateral material even if the material hasn’t been previously seen by the prospect, providing it doesn’t provide new information that may cause the prospect to reopen the sales process.